Pukar99/ForexTradingJournals/Commands.md

 <br>
 <p>for files <p>
-touch 2024/January/journal_entry_01.md  // copy this to the terminal
+touch 2024/January/Jan1Trade1.md  // copy this to the terminal or

+echo. > 2024\January\Jan1Trade1.md

+or

+'' | Out-File -FilePath "2024\January\Jan1Trade1.md"